plgd-dev/doc/content/en/docs/services/device-provisioning-service/client-library.md

 ### Time synchronization

 In order for the TLS handshake to verify the server certificate and for certificate rotation to occur, the device must have the correct time.
-Time synchronization can be achieved by utilizing DPS clients to synchronize with the DPS server.
-To enable time synchronization, the function `plgd_dps_time_configure(true)` should be called.
-It's important to note that IoTivity-Lite needs to be compiled with the cmake option `-DPLGD_DEV_TIME_ENABLED=ON` in order to enable the [time synchronization feature](/docs/services/device-provisioning-service/time-synchronization) in the IoTivity-Lite library, and initialized with `plgd_time_init`.
+Time synchronization is achieved by utilizing DPS clients to synchronize with the DPS server over a connection that does not verify the validity interval of the certificates.
+It's important to note that IoTivity-Lite needs to be compiled with the cmake option `-DPLGD_DEV_TIME_ENABLED=ON` in order to enable the [time synchronization feature](/docs/services/device-provisioning-service/time-synchronization) in the IoTivity-Lite library, and initialized with `plgd_time_configure`.

 {{< note >}}
 To compensate for the disabled time verification during the TLS handshake, time synchronization is established through a separate connection.
 Once synchronization is completed, the connection is terminated and the device's time is adjusted to bring it back into alignment.
 While this approach may not provide pinpoint accuracy, it is adequate for verifying the server certificate during the TLS handshake and for certificate rotation.
 For more precise time synchronization, utilizing NTP or another time synchronization protocol would be recommended.